status-im/swarms/ideas/275-recyclable-fee.md

 ## Summary

-Instead of Burning fees, user lock them in a contract where a democracy can choose where user can destinate them, such as approved Status Open Bounties.
+Instead of Burning fees, user lock them in a contract where a democracy can choose where user can destine them, such as approved Status Open Bounties.

 ## Swarm Participants